dylanaraps/pure-bash-bible/README.md

 # File Paths

-## Get the directory name of a file path.
+## Get the directory name of a file path

 Alternative to the `dirname` command.